eyeframe/IBMHackathon/README.md

 1. sudo docker build -t eyeframe/callforcode
 2. sudo docker run -p 8081:8081 -it --device /dev/snd  eyeframe/callforcode

-# HOW TO DIRECTLY RUN THE SERVER DIRECTLY :
+# HOW TO RUN THE SERVER DIRECTLY :

 1.clone the repository using